iainhouston/pellucid_monoset/README.md

 - Install jshint ($ npm install jshint -g)
 - CD into the theme directory and run $ npm install to fetch all dependencies.
 - For BrowserSync update proxy server in gulpfile.js to match your local environment.
-- CD into the theme directory and run “gulp” to start  gulp watching, compiling and Browser Syncing.
+- CD into the theme directory and run “npx gulp” to use locally installed to start watching changed file; compiling; and Browser Syncing.